-- reference to the contractual arrangements with O&M suppliers existing on the date of Brattle's Quantum Report I. 916 - 644.
-Brattle applies a DCF approach that discounts the projection of future cash flows in the But For and Actual scenarios.
-In such approach, Brattle discounts the future cash flows to reflect risk and for purposes thereof considers "discount rates and techniques for the relatively low-risk But For scenario, as compared to the higher risk Actual scenario." - 645.
+- 644. Brattle applies a DCF approach that discounts the projection of future cash flows in the But For and Actual scenarios.
+In such approach, Brattle discounts the future cash flows to reflect risk and for purposes thereof considers "discount rates and techniques for the relatively low-risk But For scenario, as compared to the higher risk Actual scenario."917 - 645.
 To assess the risk for purposes of the calculation, Brattle examines a sample of publicly traded renewables companies to estimate a discount rate reflecting market risk and adds a further discount to reflect the presence of regulatory risk in Spain.
 Brattle quantifies the regulatory risk by reference to the performance of securitised debt linked to the Spanish Tariff Deficit.
-Brattle considers that the performance of these securities provides the basis for additional regulatory risk discounts in both the But For and Actual scenarios.
-918 The June 2014 valuations performed by Brattle also consider the financial structure of the Claimants' investments, and particularly the fact that the Claimants hold shares and shareholder loans in the Andasol Companies which themselves have borrowed substantial sums.
-919 Brattle first estimates the value of the relevant Andasol Companies as a whole, and then deduces the value of the outstanding liabilities of the Andasol Companies to derive the value of the Claimants' investments interests.
-Finally, Brattle reduces the value of the Claimants' investment interests.
-Finally, Brattle reduces the value of the Claimants' investment interests.
-Finally to account for their relatively illiquid nature."920 - 646.
-As a third and last step, Brattle calculates the amount of pre-award interest and the tax gross-up resulting from the requirement to pay Dutch income tax on any damages awarded by the Tribunal.
-921 - 647.
-The Respondent denied its liability for violation of the ECT and in its Counter-Memorial alleged that the damages claimed by the Claimants are "totally and absolutely speculative"; that the DCF method is inappropriate in the light of the circumstances; that the standard established for the Andasol Plants in Ministerial Order IET/1045/2014 covers the investment costs undertaken; and "other serious defects of the Brattle Report."
-922
+Brattle considers that the performance of these securities provides the basis for additional regulatory risk discounts in both the But For and Actual scenarios.918 The June 2014 valuations performed by Brattle also consider the financial structure of the Claimants' investments, and particularly the fact that the Claimants hold shares and shareholder loans in the Andasol Companies which themselves have borrowed substantial sums.919 Brattle first estimates the value of the relevant Andasol Companies as a whole, and then deduces the value of the outstanding liabilities of the Andasol Companies to derive the value of the Claimants' investment interests.
+Finally, Brattle reduces the value of the Claimants' investment interests "by a further 18% to account for their relatively illiquid nature."920 - 646.
+As a third and last step, Brattle calculates the amount of pre-award interest and the tax gross-up resulting from the requirement to pay Dutch income tax on any damages awarded by the Tribunal.921 - 647.
+The Respondent denied its liability for violation of the ECT and in its Counter-Memorial alleged that the damages claimed by the Claimants are "totally and absolutely speculative"; that the DCF method is inappropriate in the light of the circumstances; that the standard established for the Andasol Plants in Ministerial Order IET/1045/2014 covers the investment costs undertaken; and "other serious defects of the Brattle Report."922